-10-106-145 Judicial Reporting 1 3 credits
+10-106-145 Court Reporting 1

 Continues building speed and vocabulary using material from courtroom proceedings and depositions, including medical and technical dictation.
 Emphasis on writing two- and four-voice testimony.
-Speed attainment of 200 wpm is the goal.
-Prerequisite: 10-106-154, with a minimum writing speed of 100 wpm with 95 percent accuracy, or higher, in real-time.
+Speed attainment of 200 wpm is the goal Prerequisite: 10-106-154, with a minimum writing speed of 100 wpm with 95 percent accuracy, or higher, in real-time.

-10-106-146 Judicial Reporting 2 3 credits
+10-106-146 Court Reporting 2 3 credits